 Once you've found a good option, don't just go straight from greasy foods to green juices.
 Dr. Oz recommends that you never start a juice fast without first ensuring that you are eating a normal nutrient-rich diet for at least a month.
 Many juice cleanses involve a precleanse program of eliminating foods like dairy, caffeine, and alcohol before starting the cleanse, so be sure to follow their instructions.

 An even healthier, fiber-filled option?
-Skip the fast, and eat the same fruits and vegetables you'd find in a cleanse, supplementing with juice for an extra dose of nutrients.
+Skip the fast, and eat the same fruits and vegetables you'd find in a cleanse, supplementing with juice for an extra dose of nutrients (for an easy way to do this, try one of our healthy smoothie recipes).
 If you're looking to add a healthy juice or two to your daily diet to boost energy or get more nutrients, try a few of these recipes below:

 Choosing the right juicer is also important.
 Read our guide to the top five juicing machines before you buy.